tenstorrent/tt-metal/models/demos/llama3/README.md

 The downloaded directories include weight files (e.g. `consolidated.00.pth`), the tokenizer `tokenizer.model` and configuration file `params.json`.

-**For Llama3.1-70B only**, it is required to repack the weights.
+#### Llama3.1-70B only
+Llama3.1-70B requires repacked weights.
 We provide a script to facilitate this in `models/demos/llama3/scripts/repack_weights_70b.py`.

 The repacked output directory can be same as the checkpoint directory, since the new files will have different names.
 If providing a different path, please make sure that you keep the string `3.1-70B` in the new path name, since the Llama3 codebase relies on the weights directory name to identify the correct model.